prettier/prettier/docs/options.md

 _First available in v3.6.0_

-Prettier allow opt-out formatting individual files that contain a special comment, called a pragma, at the top of the file.
+Prettier can allow individual files to opt out of formatting if they contain a special comment, called a pragma, at the top of the file.

 Checking for these markers incurs a small upfront cost during formatting, so it's not enabled by default.